shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Ersatzica clenched the scar on her stomache.

 “And here you are turning into a cat for fun.
 If you keep going down this path, you’re going to turn into a cat with no way back.”
 Muddy burst out into tears.
 “And I… I’d lose my… my s-sister… and bes-st… my best friend!”
-She leaned closer to Ersie but then scooched away and leaned on her elbows towards her.
+She leaned closer to Ersie, but with a quick glance at her cat form, she scooched away instead and leaned on her elbows.

 Ersie looked down at the river.
 She knew there was a risk.
 According to the legends, that’s how most wolves are turned into cats.
 But all those legends also involve a green hat with a red feather, coincidentally.
 And now she knows it’s the hats, and not some desire for evil.
 Did she want to turn into a cat for evil?
 No. And was Fisher evil?
 No. Had she ever met an evil cat?
 Well, sure, maybe.
 But they were all dead by the time she found them, so she couldn’t know.
 Muddy was ignorant, but she was still her sister.
 And very concerned and upset.
 It didn’t feel good to see her sister upset like this.